 UBSL conducts business in a broad range of investment banking products and services including lending, securities trading, securities financing, executing and clearing exchange traded and OTC derivatives, money market and FX trading.
 UBSL also provides underwriting, advisory and other fee driven services.
-UBSL has branches in France, Germany, Sweden, Switzerland and Poland.
+UBSL has branches in France, Germany, Sweden, Switzerland and Poland, and since the year end two representative offices in Switzerland.
 UBSL operates under a business model which is designed to transfer all credit risk (other than that of its parent UBS AG) and substantially all market, funding and other risks to UBS AG.
 This is described further in section 4 below.
 Counterparties of UBSL benefit from a guarantee of UBS AG.
 UBSL maintains certain exchange memberships in the United Kingdom and elsewhere in order to facilitate or support its business activities.
+In addition, UBSL's Equities business operates a Multilateral Trading Facility which is regulated by the FSA.